EDUCBA Logo

 Displaying markers for specific data points for the lines.

-Markers helps to point out distinct data points on the plotted line to figure out the exact values calculated from the function.
-In case of graph containing lines more than 3 and having overlapped presentation, it helps to determine which data point belongs to which plot.
+Markers help point out distinct data points on the plotted line to determine the exact values calculated from the function.
+In the case of a graph containing lines more than three and having overlapped presentation, it helps to determine which data point belongs to which plot.

-The below example generate 2 line plots and one plot is highlighted with marker symbol ‘-o’.
+The below example generates 2 line plots, and we highlight one plot with the marker symbol ‘-o’.

 Code: